 7.)
 Their punch is so quick that it results in what are called ‘cavitation’ bubbles.
 This is a super heated bubble which emits a small flash of light, which for a split second also generates temperatures of up to 7,952°F!
 This is nearly as hot as the sun, in the surrounding water!

 The peacock mantis shrimp earned it’s nickname due to the fact that it can punch its victims, with its dactyl clubs as fast as a .22 caliber rifle!
 These fists of fury are spring loaded and able to accelerate, from a resting position, to over 50 mph, delivering a force of over 1,500 newtons!
 That’s enough to smash through even the toughest crab and clam shells.

 8.)
 Much to the disdain of new fish hobbyists, these shrimp have punched holes in aquarium glass while excavating and hunting.

 9.)
-How do they keep their claws dactyl clubs from cracking under the force of a strike you ask?
+How do they keep their dactyl clubs from cracking under the force of a strike you ask?
 This is due to shock absorbers called elastic polysaccharide chitin.